balvig/bricks/docker/README.md

 ### Data

-Node-RED's data (stored in the `/data` directory of the Docker container) is synced to the `data/` directory, so that flows and configuration are persisted when the Docker containers are shut down.
+Node-RED's data (stored in the `/data` directory of the Docker container) is synced to the `data/` local directory, so that flows and configuration are persisted when the Docker containers are shut down.
 After running once, you will find the following files:

-- `data/flows.json`
+-  `data/settings.js`: Node-RED's settings file, that could be checked in if there are settings changes that need to be persisted
+- `data/flows.json`: an export of all the flows defined in Node-RED
 - `data/flows_cred.json`

 ### SQLite

 The `node-red-node-sqlite` module is already installed, and provides access to SQLite databases.
 To ensure that your SQLite data is persisted when the Docker container is shut down, make sure you set your database's path inside `/data/`.

-### Node modules
+### Node-RED modules

 Node-RED's UI provides a way to install new modules ("Manage Palette" in the top menu, then "Install" tab).
 Installing new modules will update the `data/package.json` and `data/package-lock.json` files.